-Find topics such as graphics applications, digital cameras, sound applications, and CD and DVD writers.
+Get to know applications for graphics manipulation, management of digital photographs, sound manipulation and editing, and for CD and DVD writers.

 1 Feedback

 We want to hear your comments and suggestions about this manual and the other documentation included with this product.
 Please use the User Comments feature at the bottom of each page of the online documentation and enter your comments there.